mdda/mdda.github.io/_posts/OSS/2014-10-13-ipython-on-fedora.md

 ---
 date: 2014-10-13
-title: iPython and Theano in Fedora with virtualenv
+title: IPython and Theano in Fedora with virtualenv
 category: OSS
 tags: [linux, fedora, theano, python, ipython]
 layout: post
 published: false
 ---
 {% include JB/setup %}

+IPython notebook makes for a very productive print-ready advanced ```REPL```.
+When combined with Theano, and other python datascience tools, it's almost unbeatable.

+However, the installation instructions for each component are a little scattered, and this is an end-to-end explanation of what worked for me.

+### First steps (RPMs)

 First, update the system so that the basics are there :